thecarp/dactyl-keyboard/doc/tutorial-1e.md

 ![The complete bottom plate](img/butty/main-body-fasteners.png)

 ⤤ The change adds two internally threaded posts for M3 screws inside the case, with countersinks for the same screws’ heads in the bottom plate.
+The placement of each post uses the same set of anchoring parameters we have seen elsewhere, but automatically drops to the floor.

 Inside the case, there are notches cut into the two posts.
 These notches are made by the invisible model of the MCU’s circuit board.
-They show that the posts are properly aligned, with the same kind of anchoring we’ve used elsewhere, to support the MCU without preventing assembly.
+They show that the posts are properly aligned to support the MCU without preventing assembly.

 ## Summary